wazuh/wazuh-documentation/source/user-manual/capabilities/agent-key-polling.rst

       $conn->close();
   ?>

-The perl script bellow shows an example of an agent key retrieval from the database (MySQL).
+The perl script below shows an example of an agent key retrieval from the database (MySQL).

 .. code-block:: perl